-Facility information
+Facility Information

-Name of Facility:Port Authority of GuamAddress:1026 Cabras Highway, Suite 201Piti, GU 96925
+Name of Facility: Port Authority of Guam

+Address: 1026 Cabras Highway, Suite 201

+Piti, Guam 96915

-Geographic Location (in decimal degrees, using WGS84 datum): Latitude: 13.461870° N Longitude: 144.666594° E
+Geographic Location (in decimal degrees, using WGS84 datum): Latitude: 13.462656°N Longitude: 144.667326°E

 The PAG Cargo Terminal is located at 1026 Cabras Highway on Apra Harbor in Piti, Guam.
-The Cargo Terminal compound occupies a total of 26.5 acres and includes a number of administrative buildings, warehousing, and a large container and cargo storage yard.
+The Cargo Terminal compound occupies a total of 61.75 acres and includes an administrative building, EQMR building, Crane Shop and warehouse, cargo warehouse, gantry crane operation and maintenance area, and a large container and cargo storage yard (Figure 1).

-As part of the recent port expansion and modernization program, the PAG has implemented a number of improvements to support stormwater management and minimize potential pollutant discharges.
-These improvements have included installation of coalescing media oil/water separators (OWSs) on outfalls, use of vegetated swales and infiltration ponds to reduce runoff, and installation of a dedicated equipment wash rack at the EQMR facilities.
+As part of the port expansion and modernization program, the PAG has implemented a number of improvements to support stormwater management and minimize potential pollutant discharges.
+These improvements have included installation of coalescing media oil/water separators (OWSs) on outfalls, use of vegetated swales and infiltration ponds to reduce runoff, and installation of a dedicated equipment wash rack at the EQMR facility.